LeonidYutlin/formatp/README.md

 ### Return value

-Number of characters that was printed.
-If an error occurs, 0 is returned.
+Number of characters that were printed.
+If an error occurs, 0 is returned

 [^1]: mostly inspired by [cpp reference](https://en.cppreference.com/w/c/io/fprintf)